dynatrace-ace/data-access-and-partitioning-codespaces/docs/B-deploy-codespace.md

-If you followed the Get Started instructions, you should have at this point a Dynatrace tenant, plus the required environment variables to configure your Codespace
+If you’ve completed the _Get Started_ steps, you should now have a Dynatrace tenant set up and the necessary environment variables to configure for your Codespace.

 ```bash
 DT_TENANT=https://abc12345.sprint.dynatracelabs.com